 If you plan on visiting Italy in summer and you order a caffe shakerato from the menu, you might want to know you just ordered a frothy, cold coffee drink.
 And, if you are in a bar, you might get it served spiked with Baileys Irish Cream or a coffee liqueur.

-While Americans and Brits enjoy their cold brews and iced lattes, it seems Italians are whipping up something a little more extravagant.
+Italy has a unique coffee culture.
+There are coffee customs and and times to drink different coffee drinks.
+Caffe Shakerato is a refreshing, lightly milky drink that can be enjoyed throughout the day.
+While Americans and Brits enjoy their cold brews and iced lattes, Italians are whipping up something a little more extravagant.

 What Is a Caffe Shakerato?